instinctive/edu-wumpus/md/Cave.md

 But just to jump ahead, we will ultimately use this code inside the `IO` monad.
 Look a little further down that same documentation, and you will see that the `MonadRandom IO` instance has already been defined.

+See also this explanation of [Functors, Applicatives, and Monads](Monad.md).